Wesley Wandje

-Yves Wesley Wandje Djomze (born May 7, 2000) is a Cameroonian footballer.
+Yves Wesley Wandje Djomze (born May 7, 2000) is a Cameroonian footballer who plays for FC Supra du Québec in the Canadian Premier League.

 Early life

 Wandje was born in Douala, Cameroon, before moving to Sainte-Marthe-sur-le-lac, Quebec in Canada in 2014.

 University career

 In 2024, Wandje began attending the Université de Montréal, where he played for the men's soccer team.
 On October 13, 2024, he scored his first goal in a 2-2 draw with the Laval Rouge et Or.
 At the end of the 2024 season, he was named an RSEQ First Team All-Star and a U Sports Second Team All-Star.

 Club career

 From 2019 to 2021, Wandje played with CS St-Hubert in the Première ligue de soccer du Québec.

 In February 2022, he signed with FC Podillya Khmelnytskyi in the Ukrainian second tier, however, he did not play for the side, having to return to Canada due to the Russian invasion of Ukraine.

 After returning from Ukraine, he joined CS St-Laurent, where he was named team captain.
 He continued to serve as team captain, through the 2024 season, leading the club to a 2023 league title and an appearance in the 2024 Canadian Championship.

 In April 2025, he signed a U Sports contract with Valour FC of the Canadian Premier League.
 In August 2025, he departed the club in order to return to university.

+In January 2026, he signed with FC Supra du Québec in the Canadian Premier League.